mrmichaelchapo-del/UV-and-Lightning-Thunderstorm-Tracker/README.md

 ## Notes
 the NWS is currently forming a Severe Thunderstorm Watch, where people keep an eye on Cleveland until 11:00.

+## New updates
+There will now be a desktop app for this too.